Code-Institute-Submissions/milestone-project2-4/README.md

 Reference For the Information about the font family used in this website  is provided by the following  view link here [https://www.1001fonts.com/exo-font.html]

 #### Imagery
-    Images are visually important to website's the main image is desgind to be appealing and catch the user's attention it's also to give people a feel for the gym
+    Images are visually important to website's the main image is desgined to be appealing and catch the user's attention it's also to give people a feel for the gym